 Plan a trip

-Call us on 01873 858277 and make a booking in advance so you're guaranteed a boat at your preferred time.
+Please call us on 01873 858277 to book your boat in advance.
 All we need is your name, telephone number and payment details.
 We'll ask you to arrive at our wharf in Llangattock 5-10 minutes before your booking starts.
 At the gates, please phone for access and parking instructions.

 During standard price periods we are open every day, 10am - 5pm.
 During saver price periods we are open 5 days a week, 10am - 5pm, including every Saturday and Sunday.
 The two days that we close vary from week to week as we try to choose the sunniest days to be open!
 Please phone to check before travelling.